 You have nothing.

-Who were the lyrics for?
+For whom were the lyrics composed?
 For what purpose?
-Maybe for the child to fall asleep?
+Maybe to make the child fall asleep?
 Or maybe console, play?
-How would you name such rhymes?
-Explain the answer.
+What would you call such poems?
+Explain your answer.

-Such rhymes are called nursery rhymes...
+Such poems are called nursery rhymes.
 Why do you think?

-They accompany the child's games with fingers ("Magpie-white-sided"), handles ("Ladushki"), legs.
+They accompany the child’s games with fingers (“Magpie-white-sided”), arms (“Ladushki”), and legs.

 Nursery rhymes are a genre of oral folk art.

-For which children were these songs composed?
+What children were these songs written for?
 After all, you are children too!
 Maybe for you?

 Explain your answer.

-Children learn different things: wash, clap their hands, the smallest learn to perform movements with arms and legs.
+Children learn different things: wash themselves, clap their hands, the smallest ones learn to move their arms and legs.

 2.Vocabulary work

-What words do you misunderstand?
-Let's all together try to figure out the meaning of the words written on the board that you met in the texts of nursery rhymes:
+What words did you not understand?
+Let's all try to figure out the meaning of the words written on the board that you found in the texts of the nursery rhymes:

 more - stronger

-3. Creative work with memorization or reproduction in the memory of students
+3. Creative work with memorization or reproduction in students’ memory

 Folklore.
 Folk instruments.
 Folklore.
 Russian folklore.
 Folk traditions.
 Children's folklore.
-Folklore genre.
+Genre of folklore.
 Oral folk art and literature.
-Folk songs.
-Genres of folklore.
+Folklore songs.
+Genres of oral folk art.
 Musical folklore.
 Small genres of folklore.
-Folklore (grade 5).
+Folklore (5th grade).
 Folk ornament.
 Ritual folklore.

-Folklore genres.
+Genres of folklore.
 Folklore (oral folk art).
-"Oral folk art" "Small genres of oral folk art".
+"Oral folk art" "Small genres of oral folk art."
 Calendar-ritual folklore.
-Project "Russian Folklore".
+Project "Russian folklore".
 Kuban folklore.
 Small genres of children's folklore.
 Folklore of Karelia.
-Drawing up an oral story based on a picture.
+Compiling an oral story based on a picture.

 Culture and art of oral speech.
 Folklore carousel.
-Traditions of the Russian folk game.
+Traditions of Russian folk games.
 Folklore and modernity.
 FOLKLORE Calendar-ritual songs.
-Small genres of folklore grade 5.
-The development of the speech of young children by means of small folklore.
+Small genres of folklore 5th grade.
+Development of speech in young children using small folklore.
 Russian folklore in children's games.
 Topic: Small genres of oral folk art.

 Dramatic genres of folklore.
 “Folklore as a means of introducing children to Russian folk culture.
 The image of Pugachev in folklore, the works of Pushkin and Yesenin.
 The image of Pugachev in folklore, the works of A.S.
 Pushkin and S.A.
-Yesenin.
-Connoisseurs of children's folklore.
+Yesenina.
+Experts in children's folklore.
 The image of a horse in Russian folklore.
 Playful and amusing family folklore.

 Slide 1